 Welcome to the MAC Lab, a research lab based in Gallaudet University's Linguistics Department.
 The MAC Lab includes a team of researchers led by Dr. Deanna Gagne.
 The research included in this lab focuses on language development, cognition, and atypical linguistic experiences.

-The MAC Lab is a multidisciplinary team of professionals with expertise in fields such as linguistics, computer science, engineering, and deaf education.
-The MAC Lab team aims to advance the research on the deaf, hard of hearing, and DeafBlind communities.
+The MAC Lab is a multidisciplinary team with expertise in linguistics and deaf education.
+The team focuses on research involving Deaf, Hard of Hearing, and DeafBlind communities.

-The MAC Lab is actively engaged in collaborations with various people, organizations, companies, and academic institutions.
+The MAC Lab collaborates with individuals, organizations, and academic institutions.

 Our team consists of professionals from linguistics, computer science, engineering, and deaf education, combining unique perspectives to drive innovation.